 The significance of capacity building can be drawn from the choices states face when prompted with an institutional bargaining game.
-Aggarwal defines institutional bargaining games as bargaining games that consist of the types of goods that could provide some utility related to the issue area in question, the actors' individual situations, which include position in the international order, domestic forces, and elite preferences within the state, and the presence or absence of institutions where the bargaining would take place [43].
-Institutional bargaining games result in different payoffs for different actors, which leads actors to attempt to strengthen their own positions [44].
-When prompted with an institutional bargaining game, the actor (usually a state), can choose between three choices: they can attempt to alter the goods involved, they can alter their or their opponents' individual situations, or they can choose to alter or create a new institution.
+Aggarwal defines institutional bargaining games as bargaining games that consist of the types of goods that could provide some utility related to the issue area in question; the actors' individual situations, including their position in the international order, their domestic forces, and elite preferences within the state; and the presence or absence of institutions where bargaining would take place[43].
+Institutional bargaining games result in different payoffs for different actors, which leads actors to attempt to strengthen their own positions[44].
+When prompted with an institutional bargaining game, the actor (usually a state) can choose between three choices: they can attempt to alter the goods involved, they can alter their or their opponents' individual situations, or they can choose to alter an institution or create a new institution.
 This section focuses on the second option, where states attempt to alter their individual situation.
 In this context, the bargaining game is cybercrime mitigation, the institutional context is Europol, and the goods in question are Europol's operational support capabilities against cybercrime and its capacity building activities.
 States then cooperate within Europol in order to utilize the institution's capacity building abilities so that the state will eventually no longer need to utilize Europol's capabilities to fight cybercrime.
-Thus, this hypothesis supposes that states are cooperating to develop anti-cybercrime capabilities such that the states can eventually become selfreliant in the fight against cybercrime (cooperation for selfreliance).
-What distinguishes cooperation for self-reliance from the type of cooperation discussed in the previous section (cooperation by substitution) is that the former focuses on states building capacities in the immediate term through support from the institution the state is cooperating within, whereas the latter focuses on the use of the institution's capacities in lieu of the state's inability to develop similar capacities.
+Thus, this hypothesis supposes that states are cooperating to develop anti-cybercrime capabilities such that the states can eventually become self-reliant in the fight against cybercrime (cooperation for self-reliance).
+What distinguishes cooperation for self-reliance from the type of cooperation discussed in the previous section (cooperation by substitution) is that the former focuses on states building capacities in the immediate term through support from the institution within which the state is cooperating, whereas the latter focuses on the use of the institution's capacities in lieu of the state's inability to develop similar capacities.

-The framework to assess cooperation for self-reliance draws primarily from Benoît Dupont's work on the international governance of cybercrime.
-Dupont maps interactions between states and organizations in the context of cybercrime to specific classifications [45].
-He provides five categories of anticybercrime cooperation [46]:
+The framework for assessing cooperation for self-reliance draws primarily from Benoît Dupont's work on the international governance of cybercrime.
+Dupont maps interactions between states and organizations in the context of cybercrime to specific classifications[45].
+He provides five categories of anti-cybercrime cooperation[46]:

-- Capacity Building
+- Capacity building;

-- Information Sharing
+- Information sharing;

-- Regulatory and Legal Activities
+- Regulatory and legal activities;

-- Criminal Investigations and Intelligence Collection
+- Criminal investigations and intelligence collection; and

-- Lobbying
+- Lobbying.

-The overwhelming majority (74.5%) of initiatives he includes in his dataset involve capacity building, while information/intelligence exchange characterize 49% of these initiatives [47].
-This finding also supports what some policymakers claim about cybercrime - capacity building remains the most important action in cybercrime mitigation [48].
-However, Dupont professes that these connections do not show the intensity of the cooperation between states and NGOs in fighting cybercrime or the intention behind their cooperation.
-He also goes on to state that data focused on methodologically similar bilateral initiatives involving cooperation under Europol would produce significantly different results [49].
+The overwhelming majority (74.5 percent) of initiatives Dupont includes in his dataset involves capacity building, while information/intelligence exchange characterizes 49 percent of these initiatives[47].
+This finding also supports what some policymakers claim about cybercrime - capacity building remains the most important action in cybercrime mitigation[48].
+However, Dupont professes that these connections do not show the intensity of the cooperation between states and nongovernmental organizations (NGOs) in fighting cybercrime or the intention behind their cooperation.
+He also goes on to state that data focused on methodologically similar, bilateral initiatives involving cooperation under Europol would produce significantly different results[49].